 Maija sang Micaela in The Royal Opera’s film production of Bizet’s Carmen, later returning to Covent Garden in her signature role of Mimi.
 She also made her debut as Liù in a new production of Turandot at La Scala, Milan – as well as Tchaikovsky’s Iolanta at the Semperoper, Dresden.

 Her performance as Teresa in Benvenuto Cellini was filmed at the Salzburg Festival and received a wide commercial release.
-Future engagements include Verdi’s Requiem in Modena, Melbourne and Sydney, Mahler’s Symphony No. 8 in Sydney and Gutrune in Opera Australia’s production of Der Ring des Nibelungen.
+Recent and future engagements include Verdi’s Requiem in Modena, Melbourne and Sydney, Mahler’s Symphony No. 8 in Sydney and Gutrune in Opera Australia’s production of Der Ring des Nibelungen.

 In Latvia, Maija Kovaļevska has received the title of Honorary Professor (giving master classes to leading young singers) and the prestigious national award – The Order of the Three Stars.